NeilCFord/python-workshop/documents/KS3_FacilatatorsNotes.markdown

-# facilitators notes - python beginners
+# facilitators notes - Introduction to Python for KS3 and KS4

 ## Welcome @ 9.30